 Alabama is inevitably a hot spot for natural disasters, but luckily there's a lot of help available to ensure that you are fully equipped.

-- Sign up for alerts on your phone with the NOAA Weather App.
+- Sign up for alerts on your phone with the National Weather Service App - NOAA Weather Radio.
 This is one of the easiest ways to receive notifications of weather alerts and warnings, so be sure to download the app and keep your phone charged.

 I hope you enjoyed learning about the disasters that affect Alabama.